 Because the costs to deliver shelter to our current building code standards are at the top end of affordability, building to extend the lifespan of these residences – like installing a metal roof, high-performance windows, composite decking, superinsulation, sustainable materials, and green building practices – are ultimately left to the homeowner to initiate and complete.
 And while I believe we need to take a hard look at what we build in the context of our Climate Crisis & Risk Assessment, I don’t want to argue that it’s necessary to build for a longer period of time, because what’s fashionable in housing is always evolving (as you’ll soon see), and our collective need for shelter is ever-changing.
 For example, I can’t imagine Torontonians in the 1960s ever envisioned the two-storey commercial / residential buildings or big box stores that line Danforth Avenue from Greenwood to Victoria Park would be slated for several thousand mid-rise and high-density dwellings in the 2020s – some as tall as 55 storeys – to meet Toronto’s housing crisis.
 After all, Crescent Town at Victoria Park & Danforth Avenue wasn’t even completed until 1971.
 If you’re interested in learning how this main street arterial road is being transformed, here’s my post that explains Why I Believe More Condominiums On The Danforth Is Good.

-Although you might be quick to point out that a fair bit of Toronto’s Victorian and Edwardian solid brick housing in the central core still stands 100 to 150 years after its construction, these residences were predominantly constructed using hand-crafted materials that were made to a higher spec than the machine-manufactured products made today.
-In particular – and unique to Toronto – the Bay & Gable Victorian Architecture that was coveted by the merchant class in the 1880s through 1900s is celebrated for its architectural flourishes including solid brick detailing, gingerbread fretwork, slate roofs, and bejeweled stained glass windows.
-If you’re interested in seeing some of T0ronto’s exemplary architecture, consider Strolling The Tree-Lined Streets Of Historic Cabbagetown which contains North America’s largest collection of preserved Victorian residences.
+Although you might be quick to point out that a fair bit of Toronto’s Victorian and Edwardian solid brick housing in the central core still stands 100 to 150 years after construction, these residences were predominantly built with hand-crafted materials made to a higher spec than the machine-manufactured products used today.
+In particular – and unique to Toronto – the Bay & Gable Victorian Architecture that was coveted by the merchant class in the 1880s through 1900s is celebrated for its architectural flourishes, including solid brick detailing, gingerbread fretwork, slate roofs, and bejewelled stained glass windows.
+If you’re interested in seeing some of Toronto’s exemplary architecture, consider Strolling The Tree-Lined Streets Of Historic Cabbagetown, which contains North America’s largest collection of preserved Victorian residences.

 It’s not much different today.
 Every model home – whether a freehold or a condominium property – offers a basic version with the option to pay a further premium to select an upgrade package on fixtures and finishes that reflect the latest trends in domesticity.
 Otherwise, there’s a lot of consistency to what is constructed today.
 The foundations and structures are built to last around 50 years, while the materials and major building components (heating/cooling, windows, wiring, plumbing, and roofing) are made with a planned obsolescence of 25 years or less.
-And to extend their lifespan, the owners are obliged to do ongoing maintenance and repair if they want to protect their investment and ensure the occupants stay dry.
+To extend their lifespan, the owners are obliged to perform ongoing maintenance and repairs to protect their investment and ensure the occupants remain dry.
 Want a crash course in this?
-My post on Understanding The Six Essential Layers Of Housing breaks it all down in an easy peasey read and this post On The History – And Popularity – Of The Open Concept Space Plan shares how renovators in the 1970s began resolving Buyer resistance to the warren of rooms typical of our original Victorian and Edwardian housing stock.
+My post on Understanding The Six Essential Layers Of Housing breaks it all down in an easy peasy read, and this post On The History – And Popularity – Of The Open Concept Space Plan shares how renovators in the 1970s began resolving Buyer resistance to the warren of rooms typical of our original Victorian and Edwardian housing stock.

 The Lifecycle Of Neighbourhoods

-Did you know how and when our neighbourhoods developed has been shaped by the arrival and popularity of different modes of transportation, including the bicycle, the horse & buggy, the railway, the streetcar, and the rise and dominance of the automobile which still exists to this day?
+Did you know that how and when our neighbourhoods developed has been shaped by the arrival and popularity of different modes of transportation, including the bicycle, the horse & buggy, the railway, the streetcar, and the rise and dominance of the automobile, which still exists to this day?
 It’s also been shaped by the evolution and practice of urban planning.
-In my piece about Urban Planning And Toronto Real Estate I examine how The Garden City Movement of the 1900s contributed to the design of our post-war suburbs in Canada.
+In my piece on Urban Planning and Toronto Real Estate, I examine how the Garden City Movement of the 1900s influenced the design of our post-war suburbs in Canada.

 As a result, just as our dwellings have lifecycles, so do our neighbourhoods, which ebb and flow through four stages: growth, stability, decline, and renewal.
-Sometimes these four phases can occur in a relatively brief period of time, but it usually takes decades.
+Sometimes these four phases can occur over a relatively brief period, but it usually takes decades.

-During the growth period, the location is coveted, growing in demand and popularity.
-The growth period is when rents rise, real estate values increase and the area is considered highly desirable and a status marker.
-A few years ago I wrote How Toronto Real Estate Near Queen Street – East & West – Is Climbing In Value, which explores how former working-class neighbourhoods to the east and west of the central core have seen their property values explode due to the proximity and ease of access to a direct streetcar line to the financial district.
+During the growth period, the location is coveted, with demand and popularity growing.
+The growth period is when rents rise, real estate values increase, and the area is considered highly desirable and a status marker.
+A few years ago, I wrote How Toronto Real Estate Near Queen Street – East & West – Is Climbing In Value, which explores how former working-class neighbourhoods to the east and west of the central core have seen their property values explode due to the proximity and ease of access to a direct streetcar line to the financial district.

-The stability phase is when a neighbourhood is in equilibrium and consistent in its high rate of owner occupancy, stability, and pride of ownership.
+The stability phase is when a neighbourhood is in equilibrium, with a high rate of owner occupancy, stability, and pride of ownership.
 By those criteria, many of our city neighbourhoods would be considered stable.
-However, a 2017 Ryerson University report found the majority of Toronto’s 140 residential neighbourhoods have had a stagnant or declining population for the past 30 years, because households are having fewer children and residents are choosing to age-in-place rather than sell their homes.
-This translates into a reduction in the use of amenities (like schools, libraries, and recreational facilities) that are coveted by families, diminishes community engagement and vitality (fewer residents supporting local retailers, fewer kids playing road hockey) while restricting the filtering of housing stock necessary to maintain a balanced real estate market.
-Furthermore, although these residential neighbourhoods are well-established, much of its vintage housing stock – ranging in age from 60 to 180 years – is reaching a lifespan where it is becoming structurally or operationally compromised.
-Fortunately, along with the existing as-of-right approvals for laneway housing and garden suites, the Province is looking to override municipal zoning laws and implement as-of-right approvals for up to 3 units per property in an effort to fast track the creation of much-needed housing.
+However, a 2017 Ryerson University report found that the majority of Toronto’s 140 residential neighbourhoods have experienced stagnant or declining populations over the past 30 years, as households have fewer children and residents are choosing to age in place rather than sell their homes.
+This translates into a reduction in the use of amenities (like schools, libraries, and recreational facilities) that are coveted by families, diminishing community engagement and vitality (fewer residents supporting local retailers, fewer kids playing road hockey) while restricting the filtering of housing stock necessary to maintain a balanced real estate market.
+Furthermore, although these residential neighbourhoods are well-established, much of their vintage housing stock – ranging in age from 60 to 180 years – is approaching the end of its lifespan and is becoming structurally or operationally compromised.
+Fortunately, in addition to the existing as-of-right approvals for laneway housing and garden suites, the Province is seeking to override municipal zoning laws and implement as-of-right approvals for up to 3 units per property to fast-track the creation of much-needed housing.

-A neighbourhood’s period of decline comes when properties show signs of deferred maintenance and repair, there is a decrease in owner-occupied dwellings with conversion into multi-units, and the resident profile switches.
-Toronto’s Parkdale neighbourhood is undergoing a rebirth right now as existing residents fight gentrification – which is ironic given this neighbourhood was originally developed for Toronto’s wealthy elite – but it fell in decline with the building of the Gardiner Expressway in 1955-56.
-With Toronto’s growth and the popularity of the automobile taking precedence over the preservation of the urban fabric, around 170 residences and the Sunnyside Amusement Park were demolished, leaving the balance of this affluent neighbourhood cut off from its direct access to the sandy beaches of Lake Ontario.
-Deeply scarred, the wealthy exited leaving many grand houses to become rooming houses, whole streets were blockbusted for the creation of rental housing, and in its decline came rebirth, including emerging ‘Little Tibet’.
-Here’s more about this in my post called Eclectic, Elegant and Cool: The Housing Stock of Parkdale
+A neighbourhood’s period of decline occurs when properties show signs of deferred maintenance and repair, there is a decrease in owner-occupied dwellings due to conversion into multi-unit buildings, and the resident profile shifts.
+Toronto’s Parkdale neighbourhood is undergoing a rebirth right now as existing residents fight gentrification, which is ironic given that this neighbourhood was originally developed for Toronto’s wealthy elite.
+It started in 1955-56 when the Gardiner Expressway was announced as a means to connect the city with bedroom communities to the west, and around 170 residences and the Sunnyside Amusement Park were demolished, leaving the balance of this affluent neighbourhood cut off from its direct access to the sandy beaches of Lake Ontario.
+With the urban fabric deeply scarred, the wealthy exited, leaving many grand houses to become rooming houses and entire streets were blockbusted to create rental housing.
+For decades, the neighbourhood, once derided for its mix of housing, has found its identity in its growing eclecticism.
+Here’s my post called Eclectic, Elegant and Cool: The Housing Stock of Parkdale.

-Renewal – which is often associated with gentrification – is when a location starts to attract a new resident profile.
-It often begins with artists, non-conformists, and liberated progressives moving to a location because it’s economical and their own presence spurns reinvention and rejuvenation.
-These early adopters attract buyers who begin to invest in upgrading the housing stock which snowballs into it becoming hotly commodified.
+Renewal – often associated with gentrification – is when a location begins to attract a new resident profile.
+It often begins with artists, nonconformists, and liberated progressives moving to a location because it’s economical, and their presence spurs reinvention and rejuvenation.
+These early adopters attract buyers who begin investing in upgrading the housing stock, which snowballs into a highly commodified market.
 Want to learn more?
-Here’s my post called Gentrification, Densification, And The History Of Toronto Real Estate shares my own undergraduate research on this topic.
+Here’s my post called Gentrification, Densification, And The History Of Toronto Real Estate, ” which shares my own undergraduate research on this topic.

 From Rich, To Richer In Bridle Path and St Andrews-Windfields!

 Just like Forest Hill, I’m fascinated by the extent other affluent neighbourhoods are gentrifying.
-At one time gentrification was defined by the movement of middle-class households into working-class neighbourhoods, but today it refers to people with a higher status and greater affluence than the existing ones taking residence.
-And to illustrate this, we looked at the recent sales in two exclusive pockets.
-The first originally catered to the jaunty equestrian set who settled in the Bridle Path and the second being in the master-planned communities marketed by E.P.
-Taylor to the upper-middle class – like Bayview York Mills and the St Andrews-Windfields area – recognized as one of Toronto’s Millionaires’ neighbourhoods.
+At one time, gentrification was defined by the movement of middle-class households into working-class neighbourhoods, but today it refers to people with a higher status and greater affluence than the existing residents taking residence.
+To illustrate this, we looked at recent sales in two exclusive pockets.
+The first originally catered to the jaunty equestrian set who settled in the Bridle Path, and the second was in the master-planned communities marketed by E.P.
+Taylor to the upper-middle class, like Bayview York Mills and the St Andrews-Windfields area, recognized as one of Toronto’s Millionaires’ neighbourhoods.

 So here’s a taste with 7 sales we thought we’d share with you, with the photos and information taken from the Multiple Listings Service.